fritz-io/fritz-io.github.io/_pages/index.md

 - Well-posedness of nonlinear and nonlocal/fractional evolutionary PDEs.
 - Long-time behavior and regularity of solutions to PDEs.
 - Numerical analysis of PDEs.
-- Applications of PDEs, e.g., in nonlinear acoustics, fluid dynamics, and tumor growth modeling (refer to the images on the right hand side from top to bottom).
+- Applications of PDEs, e.g., in nonlinear acoustics, fluid dynamics, and tumor growth modeling (corresponding to the images on the right hand side from top to bottom, respectively).

 <img src="/assets/images/wordle.png" width="100%" height="auto"/>